Mina Dastgheib: List of publications

+Mosaferan dareh-ye-Howl (Travellers of the Valley of Horror, 2025).

+She has also published a translation of selected international poems from English into Persian (2026).

 Literary awards

 “The Coolness of Mystery” was selected as the referee’s choice in the Seventh Festival of Persian Culture in Fars (2006).
 “You speak, the Words are Released in Me” was recognized as one of the top seven works of Iranian women poets and won the Sun Award.

 Critical view

 Most of Mina's poems convey a sad feeling at first glance, while they have a social or political message.
 A review of the books of this poet shows her literary evolution.
 Some of her poems are shrouded in obscurity, and their social or political content can only be understood with deep attention.
 The connection with nature is evident in most of Mina’s poems.
 The poet herself writes in an introduction to her selected work: “Every artist tries to play the instruments of the world in a certain way according to their personality.
 For me, nature is a vessel to pour my thoughts and desires into.
 The essence is the worldview of the poet."

 Manouchehr Atashi writes about Mina's poetic view of the world around her: A sad look and in later stages, an exploring look.
 "The Broken Moon Sighs the Mountains" is among the brightest verses of our modern poetry.
 I consider these lines to be the silver and mysterious keys of poetry.
 The keys that unlock the great temples of poetic nature.

 Faramarz Soleimani, in his book "More Productive than Spring", believes that poems of "The Moon in Aqueduct" can follow Forough Farrokhzad's muted voice without owing her anything.
 Abdolali Dastgheib writes in his book "Through the Lens of Critics": The poet of the collection "You Speak, the Words are Released in Me", presents mystical thoughts in contemporary language and somehow discovers the vitality, vibrancy and ecstasy of being alive through simple natural objects like flowers and plants, springs and rivers, plains and deserts and even in the horrible abysses of life.
 Parviz Hosseini writes in his book "The Magnificent Symphony of Poetry" (p.
 62): The collections of Mina's poetry show the evolution of poetry in image making, brevity and simplicity.
 As if these poems each play an instrument and all together one can hear a magnificent symphony.